friendica/docker/README.md

 ## Database settings

-You have to link a running database container, e. g. `--link my-mysql:mysql`, and then use `mysql` as the database host on setup.
+You have to add the Friendica container to the same network as the running database container, e. g. `--network some-network`, and then use `mysql` as the database host on setup.

 ## Persistent data